-But what is not going to happen is you're not going to be lost, okay?
+But what is not going to happen is you're not going to be lost, OK?
 That's what He's saying.
 You're not going to perish in the spiritual sense.
 A familiar proverb used to make a spiritual point.
-In comparison with physical martyrdom, yes.
-There is the promise of death.
-But in terms of the spiritual, you will survive...you will survive.
+In comparison to physical martyrdom, yes, there is the promise of death.
+But in terms of the spiritual, you will survive.
+You will survive.

 What is He talking about?
 This is what He's saying.
 The difficulties of life, that troubles that come into life, whether it's deception or disaster or persecution, tests your faith so that the proof of your faith is more precious than gold.

 We're going to make it to the end.
 This is the real thing if it stands the test.
 So our Lord says to His beloved disciples, don't worry, don't worry, not a hair of your head is going to perish.
 Nothing's going to happen to you spiritually.
 You belong to Me.
-And in the end, you’re going to enter into eternal life because you have a faith that will endure...it will endure.
+And in the end, you will enter into eternal life because you have a faith that will endure.
+It will endure.